moreh-dev/moreh-2024docs/Tutorials/Llama2_Tutorial/3_fine_tuning.md

 - Throughput when using 16 AMD MI250 GPUs: Approximately 150,000 tokens/sec

-Here are the approximate training times based on the type and number of GPUs:
+Here are the approximate training times based on the type and number of GPUs.

 - Training time when using 16 AMD MI250 GPUs: Approximately 10 hours